PuscasDumitru/design-patterns/LAB_2/readme.md

 }
 ```

+**Bridge** is a structural design pattern that lets you split a large class or a set of closely related classes into two separate hierarchies—abstraction and implementation—which can be developed independently of each other.

-​	The `Diagnostics` class implements the Bridge pattern.
-The usage of this pattern is demonstrated by different bridge implementer classes, which make the functionality of Vehicle objects independent from interface implementer classes.
+The `Diagnostics` class implements the Bridge pattern.
+The usage of this pattern is demonstrated by different bridge implementer classes, which make the functionality of Vehicle objects independent from the interface implementer classes.